TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 The method `indexAction()` within the :php:`BlogController` is responsible for showing a list of blogs.
 We also could have called it `showMeTheListAction()`.
-The only important point is, that it ends with `Action` in order to help Extbase to recognize it as an action. `newAction()` shows a form to create a new blog.
+The only important point is that it ends with `Action` to help Extbase recognize it as an action. `newAction()` shows a form to create a new blog.
 The `createAction()` then creates a new blog with the data of the form.
 The pair `editAction()` and
-`updateAction()` have a similar functionality for the change of an existing blog.
+`updateAction()` has similar functionality for the change of an existing blog.
 The job of the `deleteAction()` should be self explaining.

 .. tip::

-    Those who already worked with the model view controller pattern will notice, that the controller has only a little amount of code.
-Extbase aims for the `slim controller` approach .
+   Those who already worked with the model view controller pattern will notice that the controller has very little code.
+Extbase aims for the `slim controller` approach.
 The controller is exclusively responsible for the control of the process flow.
 Additional logic (especially business or domain logic) needs to be separated into classes in the subfolder :file:`Domain`.

 The request determines which controller action combination will be called.
-The dispatching and matching of actions happens in the `Dispatcher` and in :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`.
-The BlogController inherits all methods from it, by deriving it from this class.
+The dispatching and matching of actions happen in the `Dispatcher` and in :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`.
+The BlogController inherits all methods from it by deriving it from this class.

 ::